Skip to Content

 How to Mosaic Tile a Mirror DIY from Not Super Just Mom

-Everything I needed to know to complete this project I learned in under an hour at the Home Depot’s DIH workshop.
+Everything I needed to know to complete this project I learned in under an hour at a Home Depot’s Do-It-Herself workshop.
 Under an hour!
 That’s how easy this project is.
-My friend Amanda took home our in-store project, but I liked the finished look so much I knew it would be perfect for my house.

-Because of the housing market crash, we’re kind of stuck in this house for the foreseeable future.
-There are parts of it that I definitely don’t like.
+Because of the housing market crash in 2008, we felt stuck in that house.
+There were parts of it that I definitely didn’t like.
 Lots and lots of parts of it.
 Like the front bathroom.
-But it’s our home, so my goal is to make it a place we love being, which means lots and lots of home improvement.
+But it was our home, so my goal was to make it a place we loved being, which means lots and lots of home improvement.

-After the workshop, I grew a wild DIY hair and began talking Dan’s ears off about renovating the front bathroom.
-Starting with applying my newly developed skills and adding mosaic tile to the bathroom mirror.
+After attending the DIH workshop, I grew a wild DIY hair and began talking Dan’s ears off about renovating the front bathroom.
+Starting with applying my newly developed skills and adding mosaic tile to the front bathroom mirror.
 Thankfully, he loves me despite my penchant for 11th hour DIY planning.

 Step One: Gather Your Supplies